+Under the assumption that college and high school equivalents are paid their marginal products, we can use eq.
+(1) to solve for the ratio of the marginal products of the two skill groups yielding a relationship between relative wages and relative skill supplies in t given by:

+1 Increases in (a_t/b_t) raise the relative demand for college workers when college and non-college workers are gross complements $(\sigma{SU} > 1)$, an assumption supported by our estimates here and many others in the literature.
+Increases in α_t always favor college workers.

-Under the assumption that college and high school equivalents are paid their marginal products, we can use equation (1) to solve for the ratio of the marginal products of the two skill groups, yielding a relationship between relative wages and relative skill supplies in t given by where D_i , measured in log quantity units, depends on the SBTC parameters and indexes relative demand shifts favoring college equivalents.
-The terms in brackets in equation (2) show how the evolution of the college wage premium depends on a race between the relative demand for and supply of skills.
-The aggregate elasticity of substitution between college and high school equivalents (σ{SU}) determines how much changes in skill supplies affect the college wage premium.
+$$ln\left(\frac{w{S_t}}{w{U_t}}\right) = \frac{1}{\sigma{SU}} \left[D_t - ln\left(\frac{L{S_t}}{L{U_t}}\right) \right] \tag{2}$$ where D_t , measured in log quantity units, depends on the skill-biased technological change parameters and indexes relative demand shifts favoring college equivalents.2 The terms in brackets in eq.
+(2) show how the evolution of the college wage premium depends on a race between the relative demand for and supply of skills.
+The aggregate elasticity of substitution between college and high school equivalents (σ{SU}), which reflects both production function technical substitution possibilities as well as consumer substitution possibilities between higher and less skilled goods and services, determines how much changes in skill supplies affect the college wage premium.

-(2) $$\ln\left(\frac{w{S_t}}{w{U_t}}\right) = \frac{1}{\sigma{SU}} \left[D_t - \ln\left(\frac{L{S_t}}{L{U_t}}\right) \right],$$

 How important are supply and demand shifts for the evolution of the college wage premium since 1914, as shown in Figure 1?
-We estimate equation (2) for the US college wage premium on the relative supply of college equivalents to high school equivalents for 1914 to 2017 with demand shifts given by smooth time trends and, in some specifications, an allowance for institutional wage setting in the 1940s.
-The estimates are presented in online Appendix Table A1.
+We estimate eq.
+(2) for the US college wage premium on the relative supply of college equivalents to high school equivalents for 1914 to 2017 with demand shifts given by smooth time trends and, in some specifications, an allowance for institutional wage-setting in the 1940s.3

 The core findings are of a substantial positive secular trend in the relative demand for college workers and a strong negative impact of increases in the relative supply of college workers on the college wage premium.
-A 10 percent increase in the relative supply of college equivalents reduces the college wage premium by around 6 percent.
-The implication is that σ{SU} is approximately 1.62 (using the estimate in column 2 of Table A1), similar to other estimates in the literature, typically in the 1 to 2.5 range.
-Figure A1 plots the actual college wage premium and the predicted college wage premium based on column 2 of Table A1.
+A 10 percent increase in the relative supply of college equivalents typically reduces the college wage premium by around 6 percent.
+The implication is that σ{SU} is approximately 1.62 (using the estimate in col. 2 of Table A1), similar to other estimates in the literature, typically in the 1 to 2.5 range.
+Figure A1 plots the actual college wage premium and the predicted college wage premium using the estimates from col. 2 of Table A1.

-Figure A1 reveals that a model with smooth secular relative demand trends favoring college workers, together with fluctuations in relative supply, does a fine job of fitting the long-run path of the college wage premium.
-There are exceptions to this stark representation.
-These include the large decline in the 1940s (likely driven by strong unions, tight labor markets, and government wage pressures), continued decline in the late 1970s (likely due to union wage gains and minimum wage increases), and sharp rise in the early 1980s.
-But, by and large, the RBET framework performs well.
+Figure A1 reveals that a model with smooth secular relative demand trends favoring college workers, together with fluctuations in relative supply, does a pretty good job fitting the long-run evolution of the college wage premium.
+There are some exceptions, to be sure, to this stark representation.
+These include the large decline in the 1940s (likely driven by strong unions, tight labor markets, and government wage pressures during World War II), the continued decline in the late 1970s (likely due to strong union wage gains and minimum wage increases during the late 1970s), and the sharp rise in the early 1980s.
+But, by and large, the RBET framework does an awfully good job.